 When Heritage added drama as a high school class elective in 1975, students performed the first official school production of "Cheaper by the Dozen."
 Today, elective theater classes are offered to middle school and high school students.
 Students currently perform two stage productions each year; a musical in the fall and a play in the spring.
 Both productions attract patrons from within the Heritage family and the Indianapolis community.

-Middle School students study a Christian approach to theatrical arts, participate in drama sketches, and learn to use the theatrical arts to share the gospel and glorify God.
-They learn stage directions, create and develop believable characters and emotional responses using dialogue and physical movement, and study technical aspects such as set design, costuming and lighting.
+Middle school theater students study a Christian approach to theatrical arts, participate in drama sketches both serious and humorous, and learn to use the theatrical arts to share the gospel and glorify God.
+Students learn stage directions, creating and developing a believable character and emotional responses using dialogue and physical movement, and study technical aspects such as but not limited to set design, costuming and lighting.
 This course also provides an opportunity for students to evaluate and critique student performances in a non-threatening environment.